It's just too easy to blow somebody up. Non-lethal combat is far more challenging.

 "You know, for a man who abhors violence, I took great satisfaction in doing that."

-— The Third Doctor, observing the remains of a Dalek
+— The Third Doctor observing the remains of a Dalek, Doctor Who, "Planet of the Daleks"

 "Weapons.
 Always useless in the end."

-— The Seventh Doctor, after brutally smashing some Dalek tech with a baseball bat
+— The Seventh Doctor, after brutally smashing some Dalek tech with a baseball bat, "Remembrance of the Daleks"

 "It's not like I'm an innocent.
 I've taken lives.
 I got worse; I got clever.
 Manipulated people into taking their own."

-Nick Fury: I thought this guy was a pacifist!
+Nick Fury: Sweet mother of God!
+I thought this guy was supposed to be a pacifist, man.

-Thor: (grinning) A pacifist with a big, scary hammer.
+Thor: [grinning] A pacifist with a big, scary hammer, General.

 John Hancock: Mr. Franklin, where do you stand on the war issue?